HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 The GPT model was one of the first language models to use the **transformer architecture**.
 This is a type of neural network that's great at understanding **long-range dependencies** in text data, which made it possible for the model to generate highly coherent and contextually relevant language output.
 With **117 million** parameters, the GPT model was a real game-changer for natural language processing.
 Since then, we've seen the development of even larger and more impressive language models, like GPT-2, GPT-3, and BERT. [[Mostafa Ibrahim]][An Overview of Large Language Models (LLMs)]

+OpenAI's ChatGPT is a fine-tuned version of the base GPT model to make it more suitable for generating conversational responses.
+Examples of GPT models include GPT-2, GPT-3, and GPT-4.
+OpenAI’s ChatGPT is a large language model.

+There are other large language models.
+See [What’s the difference between a Large Language Model (LLM) and a General Pre-trained Transformer (GPT)?](https://www.brinwilson.com/whats-the-difference-between-a-large-language-model-llm-and-a-general-pre-trained-transformer-gpt/).

 ## Types of Pre-trained Large Language Models

 The following table is summarized from Coursera course (Generative AI):